isomerpages/pa-corp/_our-network/Community Clubs/Rentals.md

 <img style="height:200px;width:250px"  align="left" src="/images/PA%20Logo%202015%20(PNG).png"><br><br><br><br><br>

-Commercial tenants are one of the channels through which the People’s Association reach out to residents across all ages, races and places of residence.
-We invite interested commercial operators to lease our CC commercial spaces to conduct businesses to add vibrancy and provide additional avenues for people to bond together.
+Commercial tenants are one of the channels through which the People’s Association reaches out to residents across all ages, races and places of residence.
+We invite interested commercial operators to lease our commercial spaces to conduct businesses to add vibrancy and provide additional avenues for people to bond together.

 View the list of available CC spaces for lease [here](/files/Our%20Network/Community%20Clubs/Available%20Listing%20Spaces%20as%20of%208%20Sep%202022.pdf)